apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-coupled/cluster-operation.md

 In this state, the cause of the service problem cannot be determined simply by using the describe and logs commands.
 When the service enters the `CrashLoopBackOff` state, there needs to be a mechanism that allows the pod deploying the service to enter the `running` state so that users can enter the container for debugging through exec.

-doris-operator provides a `Debug` running mode.
+Doris Operator provides a `Debug` running mode.
 The following describes how to enter Debug mode for manual debugging when the service enters `CrashLoopBackOff`, and how to return to normal startup state after solving the problem.

 ### Start Debug mode